dd010101/vyos-jenkins/extras/git-mirror.md

 via `dpkg-reconfigure locales` - pick your locale as default and `git-http-backend` can use english via `LANGUAGE` variable.

-This gives your `https://git.some.tld` for viewing and `git clone https://git.some.tld/repository.git` support.
+This gives your `https://git.some.tld` for viewing and `git clone https://git.some.tld/namespace/repository.git` support.
-The gitweb viewer shows URL for cloning for each repository in summary section.
+The cgit web viewer shows URL for cloning for each repository in summary section.